LorisBarbisan/gig-event-connect/replit.md

-# Event Link - Replit Migration
+# E8 - Replit Migration

 ## Project Overview
-Event Link is a freelancer marketplace platform specifically designed for the events industry.
+E8 is a freelancer marketplace platform specifically designed for the events industry.
 The platform connects event professionals (freelancers) with recruiters/companies looking for skilled crew members.

 ## Architecture
 - **Frontend**: React with TypeScript, using Wouter for routing